subomionanuga/bank-app-ruby/README.md

 Getting Started
 ----
 This app will be built using Ruby and a strict TDD process.
 Tests will be run using rspec.
-The simplecov and rubocop gems will be used for covergae and code quality.
+The simplecov and rubocop gems will be used for coverage and code quality.

 * From your projects folder on your local machine `mkdir bank-app`
 * `cd bank-app` to change into the directory and run `git init` to initialise git.